Arondight/sudodev/README.md

 1. `sudodev`

-    This let you add/delete device
+    This allows you add or delete device

 2. `sudodevd`

-    This is the daemon, you should not startup this manually, you had better start it via your sevice manager such as systemctl and initctl (to older, `/etc/init.d/sudodevd` for SysVinit and `/etc/rc.d/rc.sudodevd` for BSD init).
+    This is the daemon, you should not startup this manually, you had better start it via your sevice manager such as systemctl and initctl (for earlier, `/etc/init.d/sudodevd` for SysVinit and `/etc/rc.d/rc.sudodevd` for BSD init).

 # SAFETY

 Do not worry, this is safe in most cases.

-And for more, you can delete rule of your account in `/etc/sudoers` after create a "special device", then only people with the following two cases can get root
+For further, you can delete rule for your account in `/etc/sudoers` after create a "special device", then only people with the following two cases can get root
 privilege:

 1. He know root password (if your root account has a password)
 2. He have one of these special devices

-What you should not do is add your local device using `sudodev`.
-**if you do that, your sudo command no longer need password in any case**.

 # NOTICE